 We’ll be talking about several ways to preserve cherries, including:

 Before you can preserve them, though, cherries will require washing and pitting.
 This is true of any stone fruit, but cherry pits are small and a little more tedious to remove.
-I recommend you purchase either kind of cherry pitter shown below:
+I recommend you purchase a cherry pitter to make the job quicker and easier.

 Ways to Preserve Cherries